clustervision/trinityX/doc/ha_design.rst

 Conclusion
 ----------

-With few carefully chosen resources and constraints, the TrinityX HA configuration reaches all the design goals that were specified earlier:
+With a few carefully chosen resources and constraints, the TrinityX HA configuration reaches all of the design goals earlier specified:

 - It is correct (barring bugs in the underlying software), as proven by repetitive testing of failover between controller nodes;

 - It is generic, as it doesn't include resources that manage specific types of hardware, yet leaves room and includes documentation for the engineers to add those resources when deploying TrinityX;

 - It is as simple and intuitive as possible, with very few constraints and clearly delimited primary and secondary roles.
-It is also extensible very easily, as there are few existing rules and constraints to be aware of.
+It is also extendable very easily, as there are few existing rules and constraints to be aware of.

 When deploying a TrinityX HA pair, what is left for the engineer to do are the hardware-specific tasks: